Incommensurate magnetic order arising from frustrated interchain interactions in the spin-1/2 chain compound AgCuVO$_4$: Discussion

 Given the spatial localization of these regions, different magnetic structures may produce significantly different local magnetic fields within them.
 We therefore calculated the maximum electronic magnetic fields generated by the three candidate magnetic structures identified via neutron diffraction.
 In Fig.\,\ref{fig-struc-stop}, we overlay the regions where the electronic magnetic field equals $\Delta_G/\gamma_\mu$\,=\,1.1\,mT—corresponding to the width of the local field distiribution at the muon site at base temperature [Fig.\,\ref{fig-muSR}]—onto the potential muon stopping region.
 The overlap between these two regions indicates the most likely muon stopping position, consistent with the $\mu$SR response both above and below the magnetic transition.

 This analysis reveals that such overlap occurs only for the $\psi_1^1$ and $\psi_2^2$ models, while the fields generated by the $\psi_3^3$ model are too large.
 These findings strongly support that the magnetic order in AgCuVO$_4$ is described by either $\psi_1^1$ or $\psi_2^2$, corresponding to antiferromagnetic spin chains with collinear magnetic moments oriented along the $a$ or $b$ axis, respectively, and amplitude modulated along the $c$ axis [Fig.\,\ref{fig-ND-diff}(c),(d)].
-This configuration is consistent with the presence of frustrated interchain interactions.
+This configuration is consistent with the presence of frustrated interchain interactions that compete among their selves and with the main intrachain interaction, as they form triangular motifes within the spin lattice [Fig.\,\ref{fig-ND-diff}(c)-(d)].